 - Volunteers must be able to withstand possible long days in the field with heat, cold and biting insects.

-- You should be prepared to contribute at least three days of service to shorebird research and monitoring activities during the field season.
+- Volunteers must contribute at least three days of service to shorebird research and monitoring activities during the field season.
 We work 7 days a week and there is always something for volunteers to do!
-Knowing when people are available on specific days makes planning catching and resighting work much easier.

-- Modules for training to cannon-netting, resighting, and species identification can be found elsewhere within the site.
+Modules for training on cannon-netting, resighting, and species identification can be found on our training page.

 In the Field: